ManishDait/Open-Source-Hackfest/README.md

 - **Discover Projects**: Find open-source projects that align with your interests and skill level.
 - **Bookmark Issues**: Save issues for future reference.
 - **Latest Issues**: Stay updated with the newest issues across projects.

+## Technologies Used

+🔧 Built with HTML, CSS, and JavaScript.
+💻 Hosted on .

 ## Getting Started